Typed Component Algebras for Simulated Annealing and Markov-Chain Monte Carlo: Acknowledgments

 \section{Acknowledgments}

-DG and SG acknowledge support from the Indian Science and Engineering Research Board (SERB)'s Core Research Grant along with institutional support from the Indian Institute of Technology, Kanpur.
-RG was partially supported by the Icelandic Research Fund, grant number 217436052.
-AG was partially supported by the Icelandic Research Fund, grant number 228615051.
-RG and AG thank H Jónsson for his continuous support.
+DG and SG acknowledge support from the Indian Science and Engineering Research Board (SERB) Core Research Grant and institutional support from the Indian Institute of Technology, Kanpur.
+RG acknowledges support from Ecole Polytechnique Federale de Lausanne (Institute of Materials and Laboratory of Computational Science and Modeling) and, previously, from the Icelandic Research Fund grant 217436052.
+AG and MS acknowledge support from Universidad Complutense de Madrid; AG acknowledges, previously, the Icelandic Research Fund grant 228615051.
+RG and AG thank H. Jónsson for continued support.